AndyA/fixed-sort/README.md

 # fixed-sort

-Sort comparison function with predefined ordering
+Make a sort comparator function which provides for arbitrary orderings.

 ## Fixed ordering

-The `Array.sort()` method accepts an optional comparison function. `fixedSort` generates a comparison function that will place a set of fixed items at the start of the sorted data, in the order you specify, with all other items at the end of the array in natural order.
+The `Array.sort()` method accepts an optional comparator function. `fixedSort` generates a comparator function that will place a set of identified items at the start of the sorted data, in the order you specify, with all other items at the end of the array in natural order.

 ```javascript
 const fixedSort = require("fixed-sort");